anfelespitia/FRT-UDACITY/README.md

 - When complete - all of your tests should pass.

 ## Credits
-The test cases were developed by Marium Talha for the Udacity FrontEnd Web development Course using the starter code provided by Udacity.
-Special thanks to the sudent leaders and the peers taking the course.
+The test cases were developed by Andres Espitia for the Udacity FrontEnd Web development Course using the starter code provided by Udacity.